imallinson/feedback-forms/README.md

 ## Accounts
-This microservice deals with both account creation and retrieval.
-Account data is retrieved for logging into the app as well as when feedback is viewed.
+This microservice deals with both account creation.
+Emails are validated and admin access is granted based on the email domain.

 ## Cohorts
+This microservice deals with creating new cohorts to add trainees to.

 ## Form Submit
 This microservice deals with persisting the feedback forms sent from the front end.

 ## Data Retriever
+This microservice deals with getting the accounts, cohorts and feedback forms using a variety of criteria out of the database as well as adding trainees to a cohort.

 ## ActiveMQ